Include it when

 Local host agent: mostly a host and agent runtime.
 It is where the user talks to the system and where tools get called.
 Goose is one example.

 Task graph memory: mostly memory and coordination.
 It turns work items into structured state that survives the chat.
-Beads is one example.
+Beads is one example (a niche open-source project).

 Persistent assistant platform: combines hosts, channels, memory, skills, scheduling, and tool execution.
-OpenClaw and Hermes Agent are examples.
+OpenClaw (early-stage) and Hermes Agent (research-adjacent, early-stage) are examples.

 Commercial hosted assistant: local/editor surfaces backed by hosted services.
-GitHub Copilot and Claude Code are examples, with different openness boundaries than FOSS local agents.
+GitHub Copilot, Claude Code, Cursor, and Windsurf are examples, with different openness boundaries than FOSS local agents.